aiven/devportal/docs/integrations/rsyslog/loggly.rst

 ..
 Note::

-   It may take a few moments to setup the new log, and you can track the status in your service overview.
+   It may take a few moments to setup the new log, and you can track the status on the **Overview** page of your service > the **Service integrations** section.

 Your logs should now be visible on Loggly **Search** tab.
 Enter the tag name your previously specified (e.g. ``tag:your-tag`` ) and it will populate the dashboard with the log events from the Aiven service.